paullj/toy-jit-lang/README.md

       * can be built into a library file to be used by other programs
       * can be published to git repo

+* tiered execution
+  * interpret code first
+  * profile hot paths
+  * jit compile hot paths

+* garbage collection improvements
+  * but what?

+* exceptions / error handling
+  * try/catch
+  * result type
+  * option type

 * build system
   * portable build with embedded interpreter/jit
   * cross-compilation support

 * extern functions / ffi
   * ability to call functions from other languages (e.g. c, rust)